Policy Directory by Glossary Terms

 Fraudulent Transactions

-A transaction involving Fraud.
+A transaction involving Fraud, whether committed by internal or external parties.
 Examples of Fraudulent Transactions include, but are not limited to the following acts:

 • Embezzlement or financial irregularity